 A telephoto lens will also be fine if there’s enough light, the focus might be a bit softer but this can work in the chocolate’s favour.
 Use the lowest f-stop possible at 35 – 50mm to create a dreamy chocolate vision.
 If it needs to be a bit sharper just put it up a stop or two.

-A narrow depth of field and out-of-focus background will help draw the viewer’s eye into the picture.
-In many ways, photographing chocolate should be approached like taking a portrait, the aim to beautify the subject without exposing the blemishes on its surface.
+A narrow depth of field and an out-of-focus background will help draw the viewer’s eye into the picture.
+In many ways, photographing chocolate should be approached like taking a portrait, with the aim to beautify the subject without exposing the blemishes on its surface.

 Although it’s true that chocolate shouldn’t be exposed to direct sunlight finding the right natural light can help to make chocolate look even more delicious.
 Photographing in the late afternoon, a few hours before sunset, in a spot that’s well lit but away from any strong rays can produce great results.
 Bright, diffuse and, most importantly, cool light is ideal.

 If the lighting is too dark a lot of details will disappear, especially if shooting dark chocolate.
 Artificial lighting can help this problem, and increase the definition of details on more artful chocs, but make sure the chocolate isn’t left standing too long if it’s in front of a bulb that’s kicking off some serious heat.